By Sally Robertson, BSc

-Gastritis refers to inflammation of the inner lining of the stomach, which can be caused by a number of factors.
+Gastritis refers to a group of conditions that lead to inflammation of the stomach lining, which can be caused by a number of factors.

 In some cases, the condition can give rise to ulcers and even increase the risk of stomach cancer, but for most individuals, gastritis is not a severe condition and passes when treated.

 When gastritis develop slowly and cause no pain or only a dull pain, the condition is referred to as chronic gastritis.
 In other cases, the symptom onset is severe and sudden and the condition is referred to as acute gastritis.
 If symptoms do develop they may include a burning or aching sensation in the upper abdomen, nausea, vomiting, abdominal bloating, hiccups, loss of appetite, and black, tarry stools.

 The most common cause of the inflammation seen in gastritis is infection with the H.pylori bacteria.
 Other common causes include the use of certain medications, excess alcohol intake and injury.
 People are at a greater risk of this condition if their dietary and lifestyle habits increase the acidic content of their stomach.
 People with a frequent and high intake of fats, oils, citrus fruit and coffee are at an increased risk of developing the condition.
 A high intake of alcohol can also increase the risk of chronic gastritis.
 The factors that can increase the risk of gastritis are described in more detail below.